axibase/axibase-collector-docs/jobs/file.md

 To download multiple files with the same configuration, utilize one of the following options:

 * Match multiple files with a `*` or `?` wildcard in the Path, provided the protocol supports wildcards.
-* Create a collection of items, referred to as `item list`, and include an `${ITEM}` placeholder in the Path. <br>The configuration is repeated for all elements in the list.<br>The item list can be defined manually or can be retrieved from an external source such as a script.<br>The item list can include parts of the Path or the entire Path.
+* Create a collection of items, referred to as `item list`, and include an `${ITEM}` placeholder in the Path. <br/>The configuration is repeated for all elements in the list.<br/>The item list can be defined manually or can be retrieved from an external source such as a script.<br/>The item list can include parts of the Path or the entire Path.
 * Include `${DATE_ITEM()}` function in the Path.
 The `${DATE_ITEM()}` function produces an array of dates between start and end time, formatted with the specified pattern.
 The configuration is repeated for all dates returned by the functions.

 Wildcard examples for FILE protocol: